Blog Post Thumbnail

 Pricing for desk booking software can vary, so it’s important to understand what you’re paying for.
 Some platforms charge a monthly fee per user, while others might charge based on the number of desks or office locations.
 Dig into the pricing tiers to see which features are included in each plan.
 Ask about any potential hidden costs, like implementation fees or charges for premium support.
 Your goal is to find a solution that fits your budget without sacrificing the essential features on your checklist.
 A clear understanding of the total cost will help you avoid any surprises later on.

-Make the Most of a Trial Period
+How to Get the Most Out of a Free Trial

 There’s no better way to know if a tool is right for you than to try it yourself.
 Most providers offer a free trial or a live demo, and you should take full advantage of this opportunity.
 Use the trial period to test the software with a small group of employees.
 Let them book desks, check in, and use the core features.
 This hands-on experience is the ultimate test.
 It allows you to gather real feedback from your team and see how the software performs in your actual office environment before you make a final commitment.